agentience/ts-pkg-distro/memory-bank/decisionLog.md

 ## Rationale

+* GitHub workflows provide a more consistent and automated publishing process
+* Eliminates the need for local npm authentication
+* Creates an audit trail of all published versions
+* Integrates with version control for better traceability
 * Including markdown files in package distribution ensures server resources are correctly available
 * Enhances the package's functionality by providing access to markdown guides
 * Simplifies deployment by eliminating the need for separate resource files